matryer/gae-records/readme.md

     // use FindByQuery with a query object oldestThreePeople, _ := People.FindByQuery(ageQuery)

+    // find all people that are 'active' activePeople, _ := People.FindByFilter("Active=", true)

     // using events, make sure 'People' records always get
     // an 'updatedAt' value set before being put (created and updated) People.BeforePut.On(func(c *gaerecords.EventContext){